jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 <img src="images/esb-connection-counts.png" width="400" />

 The first integration between 2 systems you program using your `ESB` you actually program more message conversions, but with the next system it is already a tie between `ESB` and no `ESB`.
-The 4th integration you introduce you will have saved 33% of the overall work.
+The 4th integration you introduce, will have saved 33% of the overall work.

 It gets better with each system you introduce in your `ESB`.
 When messages from a system are converted to and from the [`Canonical` model](#canonical-model), you can automatically connect it to all the other systems.